phy188-288-ucb/seljak-fall-2020/docs/homeworks.md

 First, make sure that you are logged in to your Google Drive account.
 Open https://colab.research.google.com, and you can go over the Colab introduction notebook.

 Go to your personal google drive and create a folder for this class.
+Important: **Name it as "P188_288"**
 ![ex1](img/colab1.png "Example1")

 On bcourses (under "Assignments"), you will be given a link to a zip file containing Jupyter notebooks.
-Upzip it and upload the entire assignment folder to your Drive folder.
+Upzip it and upload the entire assignment folder to your Drive folder "P188_288".
 ![ex1](img/colab2.png "Example2")

 Next, find the assignment notebook (files ending in .ipynb) and double click on it.
 Open with Colab.
 ![ex1](img/colab3.png "Example3")
-CAUTION: Make sure to save your work progress.
+**CAUTION: Make sure to save your work progress.
 Note that the Colab will disconnect if you are idle for a certain amount of time or if your total connection time exceeds the max allowed time.
 If that happens, any unsaved progress will be lost.
-Hence, please get in the habit of saving your code frequently (File -> Save).
+Hence, please get in the habit of saving your code frequently (File -> Save).**

 Once you finish your homework, you are going to submit the following: